Chris Hutchins: Biographies

 After breaking the story of the Duchess of York's affair with the Texan oil billionaire Oscar Wyatt's son Steve, Hutchins wrote his first book Fergie Confidential.
 That was followed by Diana on the Edge, Elvis Meets the Beatles, Athina the Last Onassis, Goldsmith: Money, Women & Power and his autobiography Mr Confidential.
 Mark Bolland, the former deputy private secretary to The Prince of Wales, reviewed the book for British Journalism Review and wrote:

 "Chris Hutchins seems to have seen and done it all.
 As a young reporter he was censured by the NUJ for failing to be deferential enough to Prince Philip.
 He was there when Elvis met the Beatles.
 He helped turn Tom Jones into a superstar.
 He got drunk with Harold Wilson.
 And he helped Richard Branson take on British Airways."

 Hutchins was criticised by many in showbusiness for breaking confidences.
 Frank Sinatra was once quoted as saying, "Your secrets are safe with this guy Hutchins, it's the people he tells who are indiscreet."

-More recently he turned his attention to Russians Roman Abramovich and Vladimir Putin producing Abramovich: The Billionaire from Nowhere (with Dominic Midgley) and Putin A Biography.
+Later he turned his attention to Russians Roman Abramovich and Vladimir Putin producing Abramovich: The Billionaire from Nowhere (with Dominic Midgley) and Putin A Biography.
 He returned to the British royal family in 2013 with Harry The People’s Prince.
-As a publisher, Hutchins is responsible for The Who Before The Who, the memoirs of the group’s original drummer, Doug Sandom.
+As a publisher, Hutchins was responsible for The Who Before The Who, the memoirs of the group’s original drummer, Doug Sandom.

+Hutchins died on 27 June 2024, aged 83.